 A valid arbitration provision in an employment contract can prevent an employee from filing a lawsuit for wrongful termination, and other violations of the law, in court.
 Arbitration provisions appear not only in the employment context, but also in commercial contracts and leases, consumer purchase agreements, and collective bargaining agreements between management and unions/labor.

 An arbitration clause establishes an agreement between the parties to a contract that the parties will arbitrate any legal disputes about the contract by utilizing the services of Judicial Arbitration and Mediation Services (JAMS) , the American Arbitration Association (AAA), the National Arbitration Forum (NAF), or another private provider of alternate dispute resolution services.
 Each arbitration provider follows preestablished rules relating to employment, commercial, and other disputes, and offers the parties professional case management.

-Our partner, John F. Martin, also offers his services as a mediator.
+Our founder, John F. Martin, also offers his services as a mediator.
 John volunteers as a Settlement Commissioner for the Alameda County Superior Court’s Speedy End to Litigation (SETL) program, and is a member of the Alameda County Bar Association’s fee arbitration panel and of the Contra Costa County Superior Court EASE mediator panel.